Trapped (1973 film): Synopsis

 Chuck comes to.
 Picking up the doll the robbers left behind, he leaves the restroom, but he's still woozy from the attack.
 He calls for an elevator, which doesn't come.
 The dog on his floor hears him.
 Chuck manages to close the glass door just before the dog reaches him, blocking it with his body.
 He sees a stairway but can't reach it without letting the door go.
 The dog from the third floor manages to jump and claw its way over the escalator barrier, and the two dogs begin to fight.
 Chuck, seeing his chance, runs for the stairway, with dogs giving chase.
 He locks the stairway door behind him.
 Dizzy, he falls, letting out a grunt which alerts two other dogs stationed at the bottom of the stairwell.
 He runs back to the third floor, but not before one of the dogs bites his leg.

 At the airport, the flight to Mexico City is delayed and de-boarded to fix a loose cowling on an engine.

 In the store, Chuck wraps his leg and tries to rinse the wound with some liquor.
 His painful scream attracts another dog, which tries to get over the escalator barrier.
 He runs into the office, where he tries to use the phone, but all the lines are dead with no switchboard operator.
 His leg is bleeding badly, so he uses his belt as a tourniquet around his thigh.
-Cautiously leaving the office, he makes his way to the pay phones, but finds that the robbers have taken all of his change.
+Cautiously leaving the office, he makes his way to the pay phones that require coins for dial tones (e.g. even for emergency calls), but finds that the robbers have taken all of his change.
 He's still bleeding badly from his leg wound.

 Still waiting in the airport lounge for the plane's repairs to be finished, David suggests that Elaine try calling the bars she expected Chuck to be in.
 Neither have seen Chuck.
 David wants to go out and look for Chuck, which frustrates Elaine.
 But David insists, being a decent man and not wanting Carrie to hate him for the rest of his life as "the guy who took her away from her daddy."
 He's willing to do whatever it takes to allow Carrie a proper farewell, even if it means waiting several days.